Felucca Sailing on the Nile. Disasters 1 and 2.

 Chef and I met in Egypt on a 5 day felucca trip on the Nile.
 It was a lovely, peaceful few days and it was almost 20 years ago now.

 This year we wanted to do it all over again and share the magic of traditional sail boats on the longest river on Earth with the kids.
 But we’ve had a couple of hiccups.
-Felucca captains need careful handling and we slipped up a couple of times but it was still fun and the worst stories are often the best stories.
+Felucca captains need careful handling.
+We slipped up a couple of times, but it was still fun and the worst stories are often the best stories.
 You can pick up a few tips and figure out the best way to hire a felucca from our mistakes.

 Felucca Sailing Disaster #1 Luxor